m94347826-rgb/Smart-House-Price-Predictor/README.md

-# Smart House Price Predictor 🏠
+Smart House Price Predictor

-A complete machine learning web application that predicts house prices based on user inputs such as area size, number of bedrooms, and bathrooms.
-The system provides instant predictions through an intuitive web interface.
+A machine learning web application that predicts house prices based on user inputs such as area size, number of bedrooms, and number of bathrooms.
+The system provides instant predictions through a simple web interface.

-## Project Overview
+Project Overview

 This application allows users to enter property details and predicts house prices using a trained machine learning model.
-It follows a complete machine learning lifecycle:
+It follows a machine learning workflow that includes:

 - Data preprocessing and feature engineering
 - Model training using regression algorithms
-- Model evaluation and persistence
+- Model evaluation and model persistence
-- Deployment using Flask
+- Flask integration
-- Professional frontend integration for real-time predictions
+- Frontend integration for real-time predictions

-## Features
+Features

-- **Predicts House Prices via Machine Learning:** Predicts house prices using a trained regression model.
+- House Price Prediction: Predicts house prices using a trained regression model.
-- **Simple, Fast, and Interactive Web Interface:** Responsive design for entering property details.
-- **Instant Price Predictions:** Users receive expected house prices immediately upon form submission.
+- Simple Web Interface: Allows users to enter property details and get a prediction.
+- Instant Predictions: Returns the predicted house price after submitting the input.
-- **Clean Project Structure:** Well-organized directories for data, models, frontend templates, and backend logic.
+- Clean Project Structure: Separates the data, model, frontend, and backend files.
-- **Built with Flask Integration:** The backend is built using the Flask web framework.
-- **Cloud Deployment Ready:** Easily deployable on standard cloud computing platforms.
+- Flask Integration: Uses Flask to connect the machine learning model with the web application.

-## Dataset Information
+Dataset Information

-The housing dataset used to train the regression model.
+The housing dataset is used to train the regression model.

-**Features:**
+Features:

 - Area size (sq ft)
 - Number of bedrooms
 - Number of bathrooms

+Target:

-**Target House Price:**
+- House price
-The model predicts house prices based on these characteristics.

-## Project Structure
+Project Structure

-house-price-prediction-web-app/
+Smart-House-Price-Predictor/
+│
-├── data/ house_data.csv
+├── data/
+│   └── house_data.csv
+│
-├── model/ train_model.py
+├── model/
+│   └── train_model.py
+│
-├── templates/ index.html
+├── templates/
+│   └── index.html
+│
-├── static/ style.css
+├── static/
+│   └── style.css
+│
-├── assets/ homepage.png
+├── assets/
+│   └── homepage.png
+│
 ├── house_price_model.pkl
 ├── scaler.pkl
 ├── app.py
 ├── requirements.txt
 └── README.md

-## Installation & Running Guide
+Installation and Running Guide

+Clone the repository and move into the project directory:

 cd Smart-House-Price-Predictor

+Install the required dependencies:

-pip install -r requirements.txt python model/train_model.py
+pip install -r requirements.txt

+Train the machine learning model:

+python model/train_model.py

+Run the Flask application:

 python app.py

+Then open the local address provided by Flask in your browser.

-## Requirements
+Requirements

-Flask==2.3.5
-pandas==2.1.1
-scikit-learn==1.3.2
-numpy==1.26.5
-joblib==1.3.2
+The project uses the following Python libraries:

+Flask
+pandas
+scikit-learn
+numpy
+joblib

+The exact versions should be specified in "requirements.txt" based on the environment used to develop and test the project.